spatie/laravel-csp/README.md

    ],
 ```

-Alternatively you can apply the middelware on the route or route group level.
+Alternatively you can apply the middleware on the route or route group level.

 ```php
 // in a routes file